-Our lead attorney Terry Rogers began his career representing insurance companies more than 30 years ago.
-He now dedicates his practice to representing seriously injured cyclists throughout the country.
-His commitment to assisting clients through difficult times is evident in his personal approach.
-He handles each case personally and makes certain that his clients understand the legal issues and their options, so that they can make well-informed decisions.
-His practice is built on referrals from former clients.
+At BikeGuardians, we are dedicated to representing injured cyclists throughout Arizona.
+Our commitment is to assist clients to make certain that they understand the legal issues and their options, so that they can make well-informed decisions.
+Our practice is built on referrals from former clients.

 We have spent many years focusing on representing people who have been injured while riding their bikes.
 Our legal practice is focused entirely on representing bicyclists.

 Will I be involved in my case?

 Yes.
 You will be kept informed at every step and will be copied on every communication.
 We will consult with you concerning important issues and provide our advice, but you will always have the final say in all matters concerning your claim.